 "Please don't allow Google to open Pandora's Box by allowing campaign/political emails to bypass spam filters."

-From 48 that have been submitted (PDF) as of July 11, only two commenters expressed support for Google's pilot program, which seeks to deliver more unsolicited political to Gmail users instead of marking them as spam.
+Of the 48 comments submitted (PDF) as of July 11, only two commenters expressed support for Google's pilot program, which seeks to deliver more unsolicited political emails to Gmail users instead of marking them as spam.

 Other commentators opposed the program, raising a number of concerns, including the potential for the policy to degrade user experience, introduce security risks, or even potentially influence future elections.